KyleMcKell/json-hex-to-hsl/README.md

 This was specifically made to change the [Refactoring UI](https://www.refactoringui.com/) color palettes into a more usable format.
 I got tired of having to translate the hex values into something better.
 Making it into css files and json files was a nice medium.

 If you'd like to, you can also transform your own palettes into these different formats.
 Edit the palette (or make many) that are inside of `json-hex` and you'll get some cool new HSL palettes!

+# How to Run

+Have a dir located here `palettes/json-hex` and also a file within it

+Run Command:
+`deno run --allow-all src/index.ts`